Introduction to Wyoming Slot Machine Casino Gambling in 2020

 Gaming Control Board in Wyoming

-Tribal-state gaming compacts provide gaming regulations for Class III slot machines.
-The IGRA federal law allows Wyoming’s tribal casinos also to offer Class II competition-style gaming machines.
+Tribal-state gaming compacts provide gaming regulations for Class III games-of-chance slot machines at Wyoming’s tribal casinos.
+The IGRA federal law allows Wyoming’s tribal casinos to also offer Class II, games-of-skill, competition-style gaming machines.

 Casinos in Wyoming

-The largest casino in Wyoming is Wind River Hotel and Casino having over 800 gaming machines and nine table games.
+The largest casino in Wyoming is Wind River Hotel & Casino with 800 gaming machines.

 The four tribal casinos in Wyoming are:

-- Smoke Shop and Casino 789 in Riverton located 125 miles west of Casper.
+- Smoke Shop and Casino 789 in Riverton, 125 miles west of Casper.

-- Little Wind Casino in Arapahoe located 140 miles west of Casper.
+- Little Wind Casino in Arapahoe, 140 miles west of Casper.

-- Shoshone Rose Casino & Hotel in Lander located 140 miles west of Casper.
+- Shoshone Rose Casino & Hotel in Lander, 140 miles west of Casper.

-- Wind River Hotel and Casino in Riverton located 125 miles west of Casper.
+- Wind River Hotel & Casino in Riverton, 125 miles west of Casper.

 Other Gambling Establishments